bbauska/meta-react-basics/README.md

   }
 ```

-React does not prescribe how you add CSS files.
+<p>React does not prescribe how you add CSS files.
 In the simplest case, you'll add a <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link">[<link>]</a> tag to your HTML.
-If you use a build tool or a framework, consult its documentation to learn how to add a CSS file to your project.
+If you use a build tool or a framework, consult its documentation to learn how to add a CSS file to your project.</p>

 <h4>Displaying data</h4>

-JSX lets you put markup into JavaScript.
+<p>JSX lets you put markup into JavaScript.
 Curly braces let you "escape
 back" into JavaScript so that you can embed some variable from your code
 and display it to the user.
-For example, this will display user.name:
+For example, this will display user.name:</p>

 ```
 return (